 Norwich Castle Museum; Cranfield Uni; KU Leuven

-Favourite thing to do in science I love experimental archaeology.
+Favourite thing to do in my job: I love experimental archaeology.
 So we think we know how something was made and then I design an experiment to try and make the item in the same way.
 Do our ideas work?

 I shoot X-rays and lasers at really old objects, like Egyptian glass or Roman pottery, to see how, where and what they were made from.